restatedev/documentation/docs/services/invocation.md

 ## Hiding services from the ingress

-When registering a service endpoint, every service is by default accessible in the ingress.
-You can hide a service from the ingress configuring it as `private` through the [Admin APIs](/references/admin-api):
+When registering a service endpoint, every service is by default accessible both by other services, and by sending requests to Restate using HTTP and/or gRPC.
+You can configure a service as `private`, such that you can't invoke it by sending requests to Restate, through the [Admin APIs](/references/admin-api):

 ```shell
 $ curl -X PATCH <RESTATE_META_ENDPOINT>/services/<SERVICE_NAME> -H 'content-type: application/json' -d '{"public": false}'